Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Symmetry protected topological phase and the edge Hamiltonian

-This result provides no additional freedom of transformation selection.
+This result doesn't provide additional freedom of transformation selection.
 However, some otherwise complicated transformations are in plain view here.
 Notice that we do not have the freedom to choose $p$ and $q$ here.
 After fixing the transformation $V$, the explicit expression of the aforementioned $V'=SVSV^\dagger$ should be calculated accordingly.

 What remains is to find the result of the action of $V$ and $V'$ on $\bar{X}_p$ of the edge.
 All terms in $V$-s depend on the spins of two neighboring sites.
-Although there were 3-spin dependent terms in $U$, there was no way they could have made their way up to here, as it would mean that those factors would not cancel out in bulk.
-There were also single-spin-dependent terms in our intermediate calculation, which could not have vanished.
+Although there were 3-spin dependent terms in $U$, there was no way they could have made their way up here, as it would mean that those factors would not cancel out in bulk.
+There were also single-spin-dependent terms in our intermediate calculation that could not have vanished.
 We will discuss how to handle terms like that in a moment.
 Once again, we should note that only the parts of $V$ and $V’$ generated by the triangles that contain $p$ are important.
 It is also easy to see that 2-spin terms that depend on a vertex in bulk will cancel out, as they exist in two neighboring triangles with opposite signs.
 So $V$-s reduces to border link terms.
 Let us denote the neighboring edge vertices of $p$ by $p \pm 1$ with a specific positive traversal orientation (clockwise).
 We choose $\epsilon_\triangle = 1$ for the triangles which have ascending $\gamma$ along the traversal with that orientation, and $\epsilon_\triangle = -1$ for the others.
 So $\gamma_{p + 1} = \gamma_{p} \pm 1$ implies $\epsilon_{\triangle_{p, p+1}} = \pm 1$.
 Using denotation $v(\alpha, \beta) = \varepsilon^{\alpha \beta (\beta - \alpha)}$, $V$ can be rewritten as